-History of Sports CRS 4581

-Students will have the opportunity to examine the development throughout history.
+History of SportsCRS 4581∅ 0.5Students will have the opportunity to examine the development throughout history.
+The course will concentrate development throughout history.
 The course will concentrate on how sports have grown to play such a large role in the political, economic and social aspects of our everyday lives.